nautobot/nautobot/nautobot/docs/models/dcim/cable.md

 * Cable 2: Rear Port 1 to Rear Port 2
 * Cable 3: Front Port 2 to Interface 2

 A cable can also be traced through a circuit.
-Due to the path caching, the Circuit must have both terminations added before connecting a cable.
+Due to the path caching, the Circuit should have both terminations added before connecting a cable.
+If a cable is already connected, changing the cable status from `Connected` to another status such as `Planned` followed by changing the status back to `Connected` will trigger a path refresh.

 ![Cable path circuit](../../media/models/dcim_cable_trace_circuit.png)